elektrolytmangel/QuotesService/README.md

 * You are ready to go.

 # Coverage reports
-To create coverage reports, open powershell in the "QuotesService" directory and execute the lines above.
+To create coverage reports, open powershell in the "QuotesService" directory and execute the lines below.
 ``` ps
 dotnet test --collect:"XPlat Code Coverage"